Milwaukee announced a new type of impact-rated screwdriver bit in 2019, which they called Shockwave Matrix Carbide.

 The next-generation Shockwave screwdriver launched in Spring 2019.

 In my post covering Matrix Carbide’s introduction, I said:

 Longer-lasting bits?
 Sure!

-We’re waiting on pricing and availability information (not their fault, I asked after business hours), but I think it’s safe to assume that the new Shockwave Matrix Carbide bits will be pricier than the typical Shockwave bits.
+I think it’s safe to assume that the new Shockwave Matrix Carbide bits will be pricier than the typical Shockwave bits.
 If they last as long as press materials suggest, the premium will be worth it for heavy users.

 How much longer will they last compared to Shockwave bits?
 Is the longevity to cost premium ratio at least 1:1?

 What exactly is it made from?
 Milwaukee says “proprietary Matrix Carbide Steel,” but that can describe most tool steels.
 What’s so special about the new alloy that it can be harder and more wear resistant without being prone to breakage?

 Depending on the price, would you buy these new bits?